bns-hack/himanshumps_quarkus-quickstarts/.bunnyshell/templates/amazon-s3-quarkus/README.md

 This template showcases how to use the AWS S3 client with Quarkus.

+To read more about this, please refer [here](https://github.com/himanshumps/quarkus-quickstarts/blob/3.1.3.Final/amazon-s3-quickstart/README.md).

 ## Testing

 Go to `<protocol>://<hostname>/s3.html`, it should show a simple App to manage files on your Bucket.